pyeventsourcing/eventsourcing/README.md

 Functionality such as transcoding and snapshotting is factored as strategy objects, injected into dependents by constructor parameter.
 Application level encryption is a transcoding option.

-The stored event repository adaption layer allows domain events to be stored in a range of database services, and optional makes use of optimistic concurrency controls they may provide.
+The stored event repository layer allows domain events to be stored in a range of database services, and can optionally makes use of any optimistic concurrency controls the database system may provide.

 ![UML Class Diagram](https://www.lucidchart.com/publicSegments/view/9919fa7f-2c6d-4aac-b189-5f2871a69aee/image.png)